 - Site observations/ site visits

 - Desktop analysis

 - Review of existing strategies and plans

-- Community engagement stage 1
+- Stage 1 engagement with the community and stakeholders

-The findings of this work can be found in the 'Understanding St Marys - Background Evidence Report' and the community engagement stage 1 outcomes can be found in the 'Stage 1 Community Engagement Report'.
-It should be noted that the Structure Plan has been prepared based on data from the 2016 Census.
-The updated 2021 Census data will be incorporated into the Master Plan for St Marys Town Centre.
+The findings of this work can be found in the 'Understanding St Marys Report' and the stage 1 community engagement outcomes can be found in the 'Stage 1 Community Engagement Report'.
+It should be noted that the draft Structure Plan has been prepared based on data from the 2016 Census as data from Census 2021 is yet to be made available at the time of the publication of this report.

-Shaping the Future of St Marys (this report): This stage analysed previously-gathered evidence to develop a place vision, place outcomes, directions and actions for the St Marys Town Centre Master Plan.
-It involved some preliminary technical studies to support the key initiatives of the Structure Plan.
+Shaping the Future of St Marys (this

+report): This stage analysed previouslygathered evidence to develop a place vision, place outcomes, directions and actions for the St Marys Town Centre Master Plan.
+It involved some preliminary studies to support the key initiatives of the draft Structure Plan.

-Fig. 7: Process for preparing the St Marys Town Centre Structure Plan
+Fig. 7: Process for preparing the draft St Marys Town Centre Structure Plan